OTTER CREEK FARM AND FOREST

 BOUNDARIES AND SURVEY

-The property has been recently surveyed and the survey plat is on file at the Greenbrier County Clerk’s office in in DB 465 Page 780.
+The property has been recently surveyed and the survey plat is on file at the Greenbrier County Clerk’s office in DB 465 at Page 780 (survey plat attached to a deed recorded in DB 465 at page 778).
 A large portion of the property boundaries is state road frontage.
 The property is being sold by the boundary and not by the acre.

 Electric: Appalachian Power